-A good second class honours degree (typically 2:1 Honours) or international equivalent in any subject and a pass in mathematics (Grade C or above at GCSE level, or equivalent).
+A good second class honours degree (typically 2:1 Honours) or international equivalent in any subject and a pass in mathematics at Grade 4 (or C) or above at GCSE level, or equivalent.

 Applicants without a degree will be required to demonstrate sufficient academic capability to satisfactorily complete this degree.

-All students need to be able to accurately distinguish between colours and safely handle objects, scalpels, and other conservation tools.
-Students may be required to undertake tests to ascertain the levels of some of these skills if they are invited to visit.
+You will need to be able to accurately distinguish between colours and safely handle objects, scalpels, and other conservation tools.
+You may be required to undertake tests to ascertain the levels of some of these skills if they are invited to visit.

 Months of entry

-This course educates and trains graduate students to be conservators capable of researching, analysing, cleaning, preserving and caring for a wide range of archaeological and museum objects.
+This is a 2 year (full-time) or 3 year (part-time) course, which educates you to be conservators capable of researching, analysing, cleaning, preserving and caring for a wide range of archaeological and museum objects.
 This course is particularly appropriate for those seeking a career in conservation research.

 It is intended for those who wish to become conservation scientists or work in the fields of artefact research or preventive conservation.
 Graduates of the course will normally work in museums or large heritage organisations such the National Trust or English Heritage.

 Graduate students are drawn from a wide range of disciplines, but manual dexterity, a very basic knowledge of chemistry and an enthusiasm and desire to work with museum objects are essential.Course Structure: